-Many of my clients talk about hating their bodies.
-They tell me, “I hate my body, I hate how I look.”
+Loving your body is a key element to ending emotional eating.
+These might not seem connected, but they are.
+I hear so many people talk about hating their bodies.
+I hear them say, “I hate my body, I hate how I look.”
 They have felt this way for years, some even since childhood.
 This body hatred is a deep pain many of us feel.
-This pain is based on the idea that our bodies need to be a certain weight (number on the scale) or look in a particular way (slim).
+The pain is based on the idea that our bodies need to be a certain weight (number on the scale) or look in a particular way (slim).

 I have specific tips to help you end the negativity about your body.
 As I always say, first you have to notice, acknowledge, and name the problem.
 Notice that it does not serve you any more to continue believing the negative thoughts you have about your body: it is not helpful to you.
 Then notice the negativity and acknowledge that it will not get you to your end goal, which is to end emotional eating.